Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

     * **Agent Type** - select the type of agent that will connect to this API Gateway.
         * **Embedded** - Axway to host the agent.
-        * **Remotely Hosted**  the customer to host the agent.
+        * **Remotely Hosted** - customer to host the agent.
     * **Agent Configuration** - currently, only AWS API Gateway, Apigee X API Gateway, Azure API Gateway, GitHub, and SwaggerHub are supported as as Embedded agents.
         * Apigee X API Gateway settings:
             * **Enable Traceability Agent** - to optionally configure the Traceability Agent, select to enable the Embedded Traceability Agent setup.
 This requires a Client Email address in the Apigee X Authentication.
-            * **Project ID**: the Project ID for your Google Cloud Platform (GCP) project.
+            * **Project ID** - Project ID for your Google Cloud Platform (GCP) project.
-            * **Developer Email**: the email address of a developer, defined in Apigee, that will be given ownership of all applications.
+            * **Developer Email** - email address of a developer, defined in Apigee, that will be given ownership of all applications.
-            * **Client Email**: the email address, principal name, for the service account in GCP that has the role to discover Apigee resources.
+            * **Client Email** - email address, principal name, for the service account in GCP that has the role to discover Apigee resources.

 2. Embedded Discovery Agent Settings (these configuration steps are displayed only if there is Embedded agent support for the environment type):